yamcs/yamcs-studio/docs/authoring/display-builder.rst

     * In runtime mode (via a new view)

 2. Editor Area
-    The `<editor-area>`_ contains tabs for every OPI that was opened for editing.
+    The :doc:`editor-area` contains tabs for every OPI that was opened for editing.
 This offers familiar editing controls.
 Widgets can be selected, grouped, dragged and deleted to your personal taste.

 3. Outline
-    The `<outline>`_ view presents a hierarchical breakdown of all the widgets within the currently active editor tab.
+    The :doc:`outline` view presents a hierarchical breakdown of all the widgets within the currently active editor tab.
 It is useful for finding back widgets.
 Widgets that were named will be easily identifiable.

 4. Toolbar
     The toolbar offers context-sensitive controls.
 This includes general *Save* functionality, as well as handy features like grid toggling or space distribution among different widgets.

 5. Properties
-    The `<properties>`_ view shows the properties of widgets (or of the display itself).
+    The :doc:`properties` view shows the properties of widgets (or of the display itself).
 Notable properties include the **PV Name** which allows you to connect a widget with a specific Yamcs parameter (with autocompletion support).
 Other properties allow the display author to greatly tweak default widget behaviour.
 And in cases where the properties are not sufficient, we can always escape to more customization options using rules and scripts (there are properties for adding these as well).

 6. Palette
-    The `<palette>`_ contains the widgets that are available in your copy of Yamcs Studio.
+    The :doc:`palette` contains the widgets that are available in your copy of Yamcs Studio.
 Select a widget from the Palette, and then click somewhere in the editor area to place it down.

 When you are done doing changes, make sure to save them (**File > Save All**).
 You can now test out your changes by clicking the launch button |opi-editor-launch| from the toolbar.